BUILD HEALTH INTERNATIONAL

 Every stage of the Saint Rock Hospital project benefits from Autodesk software, from site grading and construction to internal communications and design iterations.
 Through the Technology Impact Program, Autodesk donated seven technologies (Autodesk Architecture, Engineering & Construction (AEC) Collection, AutoCAD, BIM 360 Design, BIM 360 Docs, Civil 3D, Insight, Revit) to BHI to support the design of a high-quality, low-cost, and energy-efficient hospital.

-“With a heavy reliance on the Architecture, Engineering & Construction Collection, the Saint Rock Hospital project demonstrates how health care infrastructure transformation can become a reality under even highly challenging logistical, geographic, and budgetary conditions.”
+“With a heavy reliance on Autodesk’s Architecture, Engineering & Construction Collection, the Saint Rock Hospital project demonstrates how healthcare infrastructure transformation can become a reality under even highly challenging logistical, geographic, and budgetary conditions.”

 Expanding care for 200 patients a day